pschaus/book_lepl1402/source/part1.rst

     System.out.println("Double damage is " + weapon.getDoubleDamage());

 According to rule 2, the class "MightySword" inherits the method "getDoubleDamage" of the class "Weapon".
-So, let's check how that method was defined in "Weapon":
+So, let's check how that method was defined in the class "Weapon":

 .. code-block:: java